French President Emmanuel Macron tests positive for COVID-19 | WSGW 790 AM & 100.5 FM

 French President Emmanuel Macron has become the latest world leader to catch the coronavirus.
 His office confirmed on Thursday that he had tested positive for COVID-19 and was self-isolating for seven days in line with national guidelines.

-Macron’s diagnosis was confirmed via a PCR test, the gold standard in COVID testing which relies on nasal or throat swabbing, after he showed unspecified symptoms of the disease.
+Macron’s diagnosis was confirmed via a RT-PCR test after he showed unspecified early symptoms of the disease.
+The testing method is a more advanced, more accurate form of the PCR tests used around the world.

 The statement said he would continue to carryout his duties while in isolation.